 The 120-hour survivorship requirement does not apply if the “governing instrument” contains language dealing explicitly with simultaneous deaths or a common disaster, and such language is applicable under the facts of the case.

-Consequently, your will or beneficiary designation, etc., can make provision to the contrary, in which case the personal provision which you have made will prevail over the presumption in the Uniform Act.
+Consequently, your will or beneficiary designation, etc., can make provision to the contrary, in which case the personal provision which you have made in your will would prevail over the presumption in the Uniform Act.

 For example, the husband’s will can provide that the wife will be deemed to have survived him if they die in a common disaster, and the wife’s will can provide for the opposite; that is, in a common disaster, she will be deemed to have survived him for the purposes of her will.
 In that case, the wife would deemed to have survived the husband under both wills.

 In case of multiple marriages, the secondary beneficiaries under the wills of each spouse may not mirror each other.
-That is, the husband’s will might leave his assets, if his wife does not survive him, to his children, and her will might leave her assets to her children by the prior marriage.
-The proper survivorship provisions would be very important to them, in a simultaneous death situation.
-Sometimes both spouses will agree to divide both estates between both families by the prior marriages, either equally or in unequal shares in the event of a common disaster.
+That is, the husband’s will might leave his assets, if his wife does not survive him, to his children, and her will might leave her assets to her children by a prior marriage.
+The proper survivorship provisions would be very important to them in a simultaneous death situation.
+Sometimes both spouses will agree to divide both estates between both families by the prior marriages, either equally or in unequal shares, in the event of a common disaster.

-Incidentally federal law provides that United States Bonds owned by co-owners who die under conditions where it cannot be established, either by presumption of law or otherwise, which co-owner died first, the bond would be the property of both equally, and payment or reissue will be made accordingly.
-Presumably the North Carolina Simultaneous Death Act would determine who was the survivor, insofar as US Bonds are concerned.
+Incidentally, federal law provides that United States Bonds owned by co-owners who die under conditions where it cannot be established, either by presumption of law or otherwise, which co-owner died first, the bond would be the property of both equally, and payment or reissue will be made accordingly.
+The North Carolina Simultaneous Death Act would determine who was the survivor, insofar as US Bonds are concerned.